asha-saini06/java-refresher-notes/Notes.md

 The concurrency package provides tools like Executors, Callable, Future and Thread Pools.
 These simplify managing multithreaded applications.

 ### Advantages of Multithreading in Java
+1. It doesn't block the user because threads are independent and you can perform multiple operations at same time.
+2. You can perform many operations together so it saves time.
+3. Threads are independent so it doesn't affect other threads if exception occur in a single thread.

 ![advantages_of_multithreading](/resources/Java-Multithreading4.png)